"My Roots Are Showing...": Release and reception

 "My Roots Are Showing..." was released on October 1, 1996, on BNA Records.
 It was Oslin's fourth studio album released in her career.
 The album was originally issued as both a compact disc and a cassette.
 It would later be released to digital retailers, including Apple Music.
 Following its original 1996 release, Joe Galante believed the album to be radio-friendly and for it to perform well on the charts.
 However, "My Roots Are Showing..." only spent six weeks on the Billboard Top Country Albums and reached a peak position of 45 on the list in October 1996.
 The record was Oslin's lowest-charting album in the United States.
 Radio directors were drawn to Oslin's cover of "Silver Tongue and Goldplated Lies," which ultimately prompted her record label to release it as its first single.
 The single was released via BNA Records in July 1996.
 Yet after five weeks on the Billboard Hot Country Songs chart, it only reached a peak position of 64.

 "My Roots Are Showing..." received mixed reviews from writers and critics following its release.
 In their October 1996 issue, Billboard magazine called the album "eclectic Americana" in response to the album's array of musical styles.
 "She's rearranged everything in her own, quirky style, and the result is a body of related work that would play just as well at the Rainbow Room as on a Mississippi riverboat," they commented.
-Meanwhile, Allmusic's Bill Carpenter only gave the project 2.5 out of 5 stars.
-While he called all of the songs to be "a gem," he also found the album to lack a marketing direction: "The only issue is that this was marketed as a country album when the Nashville element isn't terribly conspicuous."
+AllMusic's Bill Carpenter called the songs "gem[s]" but found the album to lack a marketing direction: "The only issue is that this was marketed as a country album when the Nashville element isn't terribly conspicuous."